Making a top 100 scoring time loop space tower defense game in four days for GMTK 2025

 Enemy ship sprites

-Escape ship and unused escape ship sprites + building states
+Escape ship and unused escape ship sprites + unused building states

 Hifi Prototype